zsquareplusc/python-msp430-tools/doc/README-msp430-jtag.txt

 to use USB programmers.

-The program can be started by typing ``msp430-jtag`` when installed correctly If it's used from the source directory use "python msp430-jtag.py".
+The program can be started by typing ``msp430-jtag`` when installed correctly If it's used from the source directory use "python -m msp430.jtag.target".

-USAGE: msp430-jtag [options] [file]
-Version: 2.2

-If "-" is specified as file the data is read from stdin.
-A file ending with ".txt" is considered to be in TI-Text format all other filenames are considered to be in Intel HEX format.

-General options:
-  -h, --help            Show this help text.
+Usage: target.py [OPTIONS] [FILE [FILE...]]

+Options:
+  -h, --help            show this help message and exit -d, --debug           print debug messages and tracebacks (development mode) -v, --verbose         show more messages (can be given multiple times) -q, --quiet           suppress all messages
+  --time                measure time
-  --help-backend        Show help about the different backends.
+  -S, --progress        show progress while programming --help-backend        show help about the different backends -l LIBRARY_PATH, --library-path=LIBRARY_PATH
-  -D, --debug           Increase level of debug messages.
-This won't be
-                        very useful for the average user.
-  -I, --intelhex        Force input file format to Intel HEX.
-  -T, --titext          Force input file format to be TI-Text.
-  -R, --ramsize         Specify the amount of RAM to be used to program
-                        flash (default, if --ramsize is not given is autodetect).
+                        search for libMSP430.so or libMSP430mspgcc.so in this place first

+  Data input:
+    File format is auto detected, unless --input-format is used.
+Preferred file extensions are ".txt" for TI-Text format, ".a43" or ".hex" for Intel HEX.
+ELF files can also be loaded.

+    Multiple files can be given on the command line, all are merged before the download starts. "-" reads from stdin.

+    -i TYPE, --input-format=TYPE
+                        input format name (titext, ihex, bin, hex, elf)

+  Flash erase:
+    Multiple --erase options are allowed.
+It is also possible to use address ranges such as 0xf000-0xf0ff or 0xf000/4k.

+    NOTE: SegmentA on F2xx is NOT erased with --mass-erase, that must be done separately with --erase=0x10c0 or --info-erase".

+    -e, --mass-erase    mass erase (clear all flash memory) -m, --main-erase    erase main flash memory only --info-erase        erase info flash memory only (0x1000-0x10ff) -b, --erase-by-file
+                        erase only Flash segments where new data is downloaded --erase=ADDRESS     selectively erase segment at the specified address or address range

+  Program flow specifiers:
+    All these options work against the file(s) provided on the command line.
+Program flow specifiers default to "-P" if a file is given.

+    "-P" usually verifies the programmed data, "-V" adds an additional verification through uploading the written data for a 1:1 compare.

+    No default action is taken if "-P", "-V" or "-E" is given, say specifying only "-V" does a "check by file" of a programmed device without programming.

+    Don't forget to erase ("-e", "-b" or "-m") before programming flash!

+    -E, --erase-check   erase check by file
+    -P, --program       program file
+    -V, --verify        verify by file
+    -U, --upload-by-file
+                        upload the memory that is present in the given file(s)

+  Data upload:
+    This can be used to read out the device memory.
+It is possible to use address ranges such as 0xf000-0xf0ff or 0xf000/256, 0xfc00/1k.

+    Multiple --upload options are allowed.

+    -u ADDRESS, --upload=ADDRESS
+                        upload a data block, can be passed multiple times -o DESTINATION, --output=DESTINATION
+                        write uploaded data to given file
+    -f TYPE, --output-format=TYPE
+                        output format name (titext, ihex, bin, hex), default:hex

+  Do before exit:
+    -x ADDRESS, --execute=ADDRESS
+                        start program execution at specified address, might only be useful in conjunction with --wait -r, --reset         perform a normal device reset that will start the program that is specified in the reset interrupt vector
+    -w, --wait          wait for <ENTER> before closing the port --no-close          do not close port on exit

   Connection:
+    NOTE: On Windows, use "USB", "TIUSB" or "COM5" etc if using MSP430.dll from TI.
+On other platforms, e.g. Linux, use "/dev/ttyUSB0" etc. if using libMSP430.so.
+If a libMSP430.so is found, it is preferred, otherwise libMSP430mspgcc.so is used.

+    NOTE: --slowdown > 50 can result in failures for the RAM size auto detection (use --ramsize option to fix this).
+Use the --verbose option and watch the outputs.
+The DCO clock adjustment and thus the Flash timing may be inaccurate for large values.

+    --backend=BACKEND   select an alternate backend.
+See --help-backend for more information
+    -p PORT, --port=PORT
-  -l, --lpt=name        Specify an other parallel port or serial port for the
-                        USBFET (the later requires MSP430.dll instead of MSP430mspgcc.dll).
+                        specify an other parallel port or serial port for the USBFET (the later requires libMSP430.so instead of libMSP430mspgcc.so).  (defaults to "LPT1"
-                        (defaults to "LPT1" ("/dev/parport0" on Linux))
+                        ("/dev/parport0" on Linux))
+    --spy-bi-wire-jtag  interface is 4 wire on a spy-bi-wire capable device --spy-bi-wire       interface is 2 wire on a spy-bi-wire capable device --slowdown=MICROSECONDS
-  --slowdown=microsecs  Artificially slow down the communication.
-Can help
-                        with long lines, try values between 1 and 50 (parallel port interface with mspgcc's HIL library only).
+                        artificially slow down the communication.
+Can help with long lines, try values between 1 and 50 (parallel port interface with mspgcc's HIL library only).
                         (experts only)
-  --backend=backend     Select an alternate backend.
-See --help-backend for
-                        more information.

-.. note:: On Windows, use "TIUSB" or "COM5" etc if using MSP430.dll from TI.
-          If a MSP430.dll is found it is prefered, otherwise MSP430mspgcc.dll is used.
-.. note:: --slowdown > 50 can result in failures for the ramsize autodetection
-          (use --ramsize option to fix this).
-Use the --debug option and watch the outputs.
-The DCO clock adjustment and thus the Flash timing may be inaccurate for large values.

-Funclets:
-  -f, --funclet         The given file is a funclet (a small program to
-                        be run in RAM).
-  --parameter=option    Pass parameters to funclets.
-                        Registers can be written like "R15=123" or "R4=0x55" A string can be written to memory with "0x2e0=hello" --parameter can be given more than once.
-  --result=value        Read results from funclets.
-"Rall" reads all registers
-                        (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff".
-See also --upload.
-                        --result can be given more than once.
-  --timeout=value       Abort the funclet after the given time in seconds
-                        if it does not exit no itself. (default 1)

-.. note:: Writing and/or reading RAM before and/or after running a funclet may
-          not work as expected on devices with the JTAG bug like the F123.
-.. note:: Only possible with MSP430mspgcc.dll, not other backends.

-Program flow specifiers:
-  -e, --masserase       Mass Erase (clear all flash memory).
-                        Note: SegmentA on F2xx is NOT erased, that must be done separately with --erase=0x1000 -m, --mainerase       Erase main flash memory only.
-  --eraseinfo           Erase info flash memory only (0x1000-0x10ff).
-  --erase=address       Selectively erase segment at the specified address.
-  --erase=adr1-adr2     Selectively erase a range of segments.
-  -E, --erasecheck      Erase Check by file.
-  -p, --program         Program file.
-  -v, --verify          Verify by file.
-  --secure              Blow JTAG security fuse.
+    -R BYTES, --ramsize=BYTES
+                        specify the amount of RAM to be used to program flash (default: auto detected)

+  JTAG fuse:
-                        .. warning:: This is not reversible, use with care!

-                        .. note:: Not supported with the simple parallel port adapter (7V source required).
+    WARNING: This is not reversible, use with care!
+Note: Not supported with the simple parallel port adapter (7V source required).",

-The order of the above options matters!
-The table is ordered by normal execution order.
-For the options "E", "p" and "v" a file must be specified.
-Program flow specifiers default to "p" if a file is given.
-Don't forget to specify "e", "eE" or "m" when programming flash!
-"p" already verifies the programmed data, "v" adds an additional verification through uploading the written data for a 1:1 compare.
-No default action is taken if "p" and/or "v" is given, say specifying only "v" does a "check by file" of a programmed device.

-Data retrieving:
-  -u, --upload=addr     Upload a data block (see also: --size).
-                        It is also possible to use address ranges.
-In that case, multiple --upload parameters are allowed.
-  -s, --size=num        Size of the data block to upload (Default is 2).
-  -x, --hex             Show a hexadecimal display of the uploaded data.
-                        This is the default format, see also --bin, --ihex.
-  -b, --bin             Get binary uploaded data.
-This can be used
-                        to redirect the output into a file.
-  -i, --ihex            Uploaded data is output in Intel HEX format.
-                        This can be used to clone a device.

-Do before exit:
-  -g, --go=address      Start program execution at specified address.
-                        This implies option "w" (wait) -r, --reset           Reset connected MSP430.
-Starts application.
-                        This is a normal device reset and will start the program that is specified in the reset interrupt vector. (see also -g) -w, --wait            Wait for <ENTER> before closing parallel port.
-  --no-close            Do not close port on exit.
-Allows to power devices
-                        from the parallel port interface.

-Address parameters for --erase, --upload, --size can be given in decimal, hexadecimal or octal.
+    --secure            blow JTAG security fuse

   Examples:
-    Mass erase and program from file: "msp430-jtag -e firmware.elf" Dump Information memory: "msp430-jtag --upload=0x1000-0x10ff"
+    Mass erase and program from file: "/home/lch/python-mspgcc- tools/msp430/jtag/target.py -e firmware.elf" Dump information memory:
+    "/home/lch/python-mspgcc-tools/msp430/jtag/target.py
+    --upload=0x1000-0x10ff"

 .. note::